githubwua/wua-kb/note/google-cloud-gcp-dataflow-apache-beam.md

 # Template

-## How to launch/execute a Dataflow template deployed on Google Cloud Storage (GCS)
+## How to start/launch/execute a Dataflow template deployed on Google Cloud Storage (GCS)

+Templates are staged on Google Cloud Storage.
+Staged templates can be executed using the gcloud CLI tool.
+The runtime parameters required by the template can be passed in the parameters field via comma-separated list of paramName=Value.

+e.g.

 ```
 export JOB=my-export-job  # A name for the job.
 Not unique.
 A unique job ID will be generated for each launch.